Easiest To Use

 With more and more website builders turning their focus towards an ADI approach, GoDaddy is well ahead of the trend.

-The platform offers a great starting base to beginners, and has all the necessary features you need to run your online store smoothly and efficiency.
+The platform offers a great starting base to beginners, and has all the necessary features you need to run your online store smoothly and efficiently thanks to its new marketing suite.

 Besides being easy to use, GoDaddy is relatively cheap, and has done a lot of work on the designs it offers to make up ground on the likes of Wix and Squarespace.